silhavyj/KIV-FJP-compiler/README.md

   -h, --help   print help
 ```

-For example, if you only were to compile the code, see the instructions and not execute them, you would run the application with the `-d` option.
+For example, if you only were to compile the code, see the output instructions and not execute them, you would run the application with the `-d` option.
 Additionally, you could add the `-r` option in order to execute the program as well.
 Here are some examples of how you can run the application.

 ```
 ./fjp my-program --debug